pingcap/docs/tools/data-migration-practice.md

 # Configuration of all the upstream MySQL instances required by the current data synchronization task
 mysql-instances:
 -
-  # The ID of upstream instances or the replica groups.
+  # The ID of upstream instances or the replication group.
 You can refer to the configuration of `source_id` in the "inventory.ini" file or in the "dm-master.toml" file.
   source-id: "mysql-replica-01"
   # The configuration item name of the black and white lists of the name of the
   # database/table to be synchronized, used to quote the global black and white